Pennsylvania Traffic Unit Requirements

 NIMS provided standardization, on a national basis.
 Of course, there are no National Standards on Traffic Units, as Fire Police are not nationwide...

-We opted for two levels - a main unit, and a secondary.
-The secondary is designed simply for shutting down a freeway.
-The main unit can handle anything.
+PEMA told us to create two or more levels - a main unit, and a secondaries.
+Our take was that a secondary is designed specifically for the important, dangerous task of shutting down a freeway.
+The main unit can handle anything, while the third type is extra equipment.

 PEMA Tier II Types 1-3 standards